metio/terraform-provider-k8s/docs/data-sources/traefik_io_ingress_route_v1alpha1_manifest.md

 Required:

-- `name` (String) Name defines the name of the referenced TLSOption.
-More info: https://doc.traefik.io/traefik/v3.0/routing/providers/kubernetes-crd/#kind-tlsoption
+- `name` (String) Name defines the name of the referenced TLSOption.More info: https://doc.traefik.io/traefik/v3.0/routing/providers/kubernetes-crd/#kind-tlsoption

 Optional:

-- `namespace` (String) Namespace defines the namespace of the referenced TLSOption.
-More info: https://doc.traefik.io/traefik/v3.0/routing/providers/kubernetes-crd/#kind-tlsoption
+- `namespace` (String) Namespace defines the namespace of the referenced TLSOption.More info: https://doc.traefik.io/traefik/v3.0/routing/providers/kubernetes-crd/#kind-tlsoption

 <a id="nestedatt--spec--tls--store"></a>